All Episodes

 Yeah.

-The that resides in the White House has unilaterally in my estimation of declared war.
+The m ⁇ that resides in the White House has unilaterally, in my estimation, declared war.

-I've proposed is that we raise ten billion dollars to pay for our entire economic agenda and start to trump proof our city because we know he'll use federal funding as leverage over the city.
+I've proposed is that we raise $10 billion to pay for our entire economic agenda and start to Trump-proof our city because we know he'll use federal funding as leverage over this city.

 Freedom is back in style.